Cryptophthalmos: Signs and symptoms

 Complete cryptophthalmos is the most severe form of cryptophthalomos.
 Complete cryptophthalmos is characterized by complete occlusion of the eye sockets and fusion of the skin on the forehead and cheeks.
 Those with complete cryptophthalmos have no eyebrows, gland structures, or eyelashes.
 They also lack a conjunctival sac and the overlying skin fuses with the cornea.
 Other deformities of the globe are often seen alongside complete cryptophthalmos.

 Those with incomplete cryptophthalmos still have rudimentary eyelids as well as laterally placed small conjunctive sacs.
 Undeveloped parts of the eyelid still fuse to the malformed globe.
 The eye globe is typically smaller and covered by skin.
 In incomplete cryptophthalmos, the palpebral fissure is about a third of the typical length.

-Occular cysts can develop in both complete and incomplete forms of cryptophthalmos.
+Ocular cysts can develop in both complete and incomplete forms of cryptophthalmos.

 Abortive cryptophthalmos is characterized by the absence of the upper eyelid as well as 75% of the cornea adhered to and covered by the forehead skin.
 The eye globe size often varies in Abortive cryptophthalmos.